-Thus, the robot architecture of our team in the Small Size League (SSL) consists of four main components: (1) vision system, (2) AI system, (3) robots and (4) referee:
+The robot architecture of the EagleKnights/RoboBulls [6] consists of four main components as shown in further detail in Figure 3: (1) vision system, (2) AI system, (3) robots and (4) referee:

 - 1. The vision system digitally processes two video signals from the cameras mounted on top of the field.
 It computes the position of the ball and robots on the field, including orientation of robots in our team.
-Resulting information is transmitted back to the AI system. - 2.
+Resulting information is transmitted to the AI system. - 2.
 The AI system receives the information from the vision system and makes strategic decisions.
 The actions of the team are based in a set of roles (goalkeeper, defense, forward) that exhibit behaviors according to the current state of the game.
-To avoid collision with robots of the opposite team an geometrical exploring tree is used [1].
-The decisions are converted to commands that are sent back to the robots via a wireless link. - 3.
-The robots, five in total, execute commands sent from the AI system by generating mechanical actions.
-This cycle is repeated 60 times per second. - 4.
-The referee can communicate additional decisions (penalties, goal scored, start of the game, etc.) sending a set of predefined commands to the AI system through a serial link.
+This module includes functionality to avoid collisions with robots of the opposite team.
+The decisions are converted to commands that are sent to the five robots via a wireless link.

+- 3. The robots, five in total, execute commands sent from the AI system by generating mechanical actions.
+This cycle is repeated from 30 to 60 times per second. - 4.
+The referee communicates external game decisions (penalties, goal scored, start of the game, etc.) to each team sending a set of predefined commands to the AI system through a serial link.